1988 Major League Baseball postseason

 The 1988 Major League Baseball postseason was the playoff tournament of Major League Baseball for the 1988 season.
 The winners of each division advance to the postseason and face each other in a League Championship Series to determine the pennant winners that face each other in the World Series.

 In the American League, the Boston Red Sox returned for the second time in three years, and the Oakland Athletics returned to the postseason for the first time since 1981.
-This was the first of three consecutive appearances for the Athletics.
+This was the first of three straight appearances for the Athletics.

 In the National League, the New York Mets returned to the postseason for the second time in three years, and the Los Angeles Dodgers returned to the postseason for the fourth and final time this decade.
 This was the last postseason appearance for the Mets until 1999.

 The playoffs began on October 4, 1988, and concluded on October 20, 1988, with the Dodgers shocking the Athletics in five games in the 1988 World Series.
 The series was notable for injured Dodger Kirk Gibson's dramatic pinch-hit walk-off home run off Athletics closer Dennis Eckersley in Game 1.
 It was the second title in nine years for the Dodgers, and their sixth overall; as of 2024, they have won two World Series since.